Printable place value charts to use when teaching young children math. These tens and ones charts are great introduction to place value!

 How to Print

-- Click the button below the image to bring up a PDF version of the sheet
+- Click the image to bring up a PDF version of the sheet

 - Each printable fits a standard 8 ½ by 11 inch piece of paper